 Phone Service: Cellular phones are common, as other telephone service is unreliable and landlines are nearly non-existent.
 It may be possible to purchase a SIM card locally and use a U.S.-compatible cell phone.
 Check for compatibility with local cellular networks before you go with your phone carrier or manufacturer.

 Currency: The Sudanese pound (SDG) is the official currency.
 Sudan operates on a cash only economy; credit cards are not accepted, even at large hotels.
-The banking sector has not yet recovered from the sanctions so use of credit and debit cards remains unavailable.
-Carry sufficient funds in U.S. dollars to cover all your expenses for the duration of your stay, but do not carry gratuitous amounts of cash because travelers carrying large amounts of U.S. currency have been detained.
+Carry sufficient funds in U.S. dollars to cover all your expenses for the duration of your stay.
 Bills must be printed after 2006 and unblemished.
+Do not carry a large amount of cash because travelers carrying large amounts of U.S. currency have been detained.
+The national state of emergency prohibits carrying more than $3000 or its equivalent in foreign currency.
 Sudan has no international ATMs.
 Local ATMs draw on local banks only.
+Western Union operates in Khartoum only.
 Sudan is experiencing a cash shortage and it can be difficult to exchange U.S. dollars for Sudanese pounds.
 Exchange currency only at reputable banks.
-Western Union operates in Khartoum only.
+Under the national state of emergency, exchanging currency outside of official banking channels is illegal and is punishable by imprisonment and fines.

 Faith-Based Travelers: See our following webpages for details: